mattdiamond/Recorderjs/README.md

 ---------
 #### Constructor

-The `Recorder` object is available in the global namespace and supports importing from module exports and AMD.
+The `Recorder` object is available in the global namespace and supports CommonJS and AMD imports.

 ```js
 var rec = new Recorder([config]);